PRX/Porter/README.md

 ##### Job State

-Each job result will include a `State`, which will be one of the following values:
+Each job result will include a `JobResult.State`, which will be one of the following values:

 -   `"DONE"`
 -   `"NORMALIZE_INPUT_ERROR"`